 COMPANION programmed death-ligand 1 (PD-L1) testing is shown to be predictive of patient response to a specific immunotherapy for a type of tumor, on a specific platform.
 Testing is required for the specific immunotherapy to be used.
 COMPLEMENTARY PD-L1 testing may be predictive of patient response to a specific immunotherapy for a type of tumor, but this testing is not required to use immunotherapy.

 Selection of the appropriate test depends on the patient’s malignancy and the intended use of the programmed death-ligand 1 (PD-L1) inhibitor.
-Refer to the PD-L1 Testing by Sample Type and Drug table for tests that are available for specific cancer types.
+Refer to the ARUP Consult FDA-Approved Indications for PD-L1 Testing algorithm for tests that are available for specific cancer types.

 Indications for Testing